 Lowering CO2 emissions and improving energy efficiency are key objectives for the UK.
 SIA Ecodesign Ready stoves can help households play their part in achieving these objectives.

-SIA Ecodesign Ready stoves are over 80% efficient compared to 65% for stoves ten years ago and an open fire which is deemed to have an efficiency of 30%.
+SIA Ecodesign Ready stoves are over 80% efficient compared to 65% for many older, basic stove models and an open fire which is deemed to have an efficiency of 30%.

 By replacing an open fire with a SIA Ecodesign Ready stove, you can both increase the efficiency of the heating in your home and reduce your carbon footprint without compromising on the cosy focal point that truly makes a house a home.
 The increased efficiency of a SIA Ecodesign Ready stove will make a noticeable difference to fuel economy and warmth in the house.